TobikoData/sqlmesh/docs/reference/configuration.md

 This page provides information about SQLMesh configuration and lists the available configuration parameters.

+Currently, this page only describes how to specify configuration parameters using YAML; details about Python configuration are forthcoming.

 ## Configuration files

-SQLMesh configurations can be set as environment variables, in a config file within a project folder, or in a config file in the `~/.sqlmesh` folder.

 **NOTE:** SQLMesh project configurations have the following two requirements:

-1. A `config.yaml` or `config.py` file must be present in the project's folder - it cannot solely rely on environment variables or a configuration file in `~/.sqlmesh`.
+1. A `config.yaml` or `config.py` file must be present in the project's folder.
 2. That configuration file must contain a default SQL dialect for the project's models in the [`model_defaults` `dialect` key](#models).

+SQLMesh configuration parameters can be set as environment variables, in the configuration file within a project folder, or in a configuration file in the `~/.sqlmesh` folder.

-The configuration sources have the following order of precedence:
+The sources have the following order of precedence:

-1. Set as an environment variable (for example, `SQLMESH__MODEL_DEFAULTS__DIALECT`).
+1. Environment variable (e.g., `SQLMESH__MODEL_DEFAULTS__DIALECT`).
 [HIGHEST PRECEDENCE]
-2. Set in `config.yaml` or `config.py` in a project folder.
+2. `config.yaml` or `config.py` in a project folder.
-3. Set in `config.yaml` or `config.py` in the `~/.sqlmesh` folder.
+3. `config.yaml` or `config.py` in the `~/.sqlmesh` folder.
 [LOWEST PRECEDENCE]

-Currently, this page only describes how to specify configuration parameters using YAML; more Python information to come.

 ## Root configurations